Pin-back button: History

-Buttons have been used around the world to allow people to personally promote/advertise their political affiliations.
+Buttons have been used around the world to allow people to promote or advertise their political affiliations personally.

 In 1787 Josiah Wedgwood of the Wedgwood pottery dynasty ordered the production of the Wedgwood anti-slavery medallion to promote the British anti-slavery movement to the House of Commons.
 This is believed to be the first use of a slogan on a product and a forerunner of today's political campaign button.
-The original was a stamp for wax but the image was later reproduced by Wedgewood as a porcelain cameo.
+The original was a stamp for wax but Wedgwood later reproduced the image as a porcelain cameo.

 In the United States since the first presidential inauguration in 1789, George Washington's supporters wore buttons imprinted with a slogan.
 These early buttons were sewn to the lapel of a coat or worn as a pendant on a string.
 Some of the earliest campaign buttons to feature photographs were produced to promote the political platform of Abraham Lincoln in 1860.

 Benjamin S. Whitehead patented the first innovation to the design in 1893 by inserting a sheet of transparent film made of celluloid over a photograph mounted on a badge to protect the image from scratches and abrasion.
 Whitehead had patents for various designs of ornamental badges and medallions previously, patented as early as 1892.
 Another patent was issued to Whitehead & Hoag on 21 July 1896 for a "Badge Pin or Button" which used a metal pin anchored to the back of the button to fasten the badge.

 My present invention has reference to improvements in badges for use as lapel pins or buttons, or other like uses, and has for its primary object to provide ... a novel means for connecting the ornamental shell or button to the bar or pin for securing the badge to the lapel of the coat.

+Badge making machine.
+To make a badge, components are stacked at the bottom and manually pressed together into one piece with the lever on top.

 Other improvements and modifications to the basic design were patented in the following years by other inventors.
 Early pin-back buttons from 1898 were printed with a popular cartoon character, The Yellow Kid, and offered as prizes with chewing gum or tobacco products to increase sales.
 These buttons were produced with a concave opening on the back side (which provided space to insert advertising), or with a closed back, filled with metal insert and fastener.
 These are called "open back" and "closed back" buttons.